By Sue Erricker, Health Coach, Personal Development & Leadership Coach

-Whether you have a full sandwich, with kids still dependent on you or your situation is more of an open sandwich with kids having flown the nest, it is an extremely stressful time seeing the one constant – one or more parent who has been with us for the whole of our life – become ill and often rapidly decline.
+Whether you’re in the full sandwich generation, with kids still dependent on you, or your situation is more of an open sandwich with kids having flown the nest, it is an extremely stressful time seeing the one constant – one or more parent who has been with us for the whole of our life – become ill and often rapidly decline.

 Of course, we want to be there for our parents to support them in the best way that we can, but if we’re not resilient, both mentally and physically, we will find it difficult to cope and our health will suffer as a result.